MattKevan/kevan.tv/_work/mall-galleries.md

 ## The solution

-Gallery sites are good at providing information about their exhibitions, but the artwork itself tends to be omitted – if you want to see the work, visit the gallery.
+Gallery sites (done well) give you all the information you need about their exhibitions, but the artwork itself, beyond a few examples, is often omitted.
+If you want to see the work, the attitude tends to be, then visit the gallery.

-I wanted to change this.
-Wouldn't it be better if it were possible to view and purchase any artwork in an exhibition directly on the website?
+In the age of art marketplaces like Artfinder and Artsy -- which aggregates thousands of galleries, exhibitions and artworks from around the world, this approach seemed out of step.

+The first decision I made with the client was that every artwork shown in an exhibition or that was part of their permanent collection would be listed on the site.
+This tied neatly into the FBA's plans to better promote the work of their member artists and enable people to buy art directly, rather than just in an exhibition.

-Approaching the design of the site as though it was an art marketplace, rather than an event listings site like most galleries, I started by creating an artwork detail page.
+Approaching the design as though it were an art marketplace, I first created the artwork detail page.
+This became the core of the site, everything else layering on top.

-This contained a series of high-quality images and purchasing options, plus information about the piece including the artist, exhibitions it had featured in and more.
-I then created an artist profile page, which contained a list of their artwork, their artist statement, the society they belonged to and the exhibtions they'd participated in.
+The detail page contained a series of high-quality images, information about the piece, the artist name, exhibitions the artwork had appeared in -- and most importantly, the price and purchasing information.

+I then grouped the artwork into artist profiles and exhibition listings.
+As well as their artwork, artist profiles contained their artist statement, which society they belonged to and contact details to arrange a commission.
+Exhibition pages contained the exhibition details, and listed the artwork and artists involved.